narenpi/narenpi.github.io/index.markdown

 layout: page
 ---
 Hello there!
 I am Narendran.
-I would be starting PhD at University of Kentucky at Fall '23.
+I would be starting PhD at the University of Kentucky in Fall '23.
 Previously I was at Indian Statistical Institute, for my Bachelor's and Master's degree in Mathematics.
-Currently I'm interested in reading about stable homotopy theory, category theory, K-theory.
+I'm interested ineading about stable homotopy theory, category theory, K-theory.